-The Houses of Parliament Clerk’s Apprentice Scheme is managed in partnership with the London Apprenticeship Company and offers young people between the ages of 17-24 the opportunity to gain practical experience working in the House of Commons Service whilst completing formal apprenticeship qualifications with the London College of Apprenticeship Training.
+The Houses of Parliament Clerk’s Apprentice Scheme is managed in partnership with the London Apprenticeship Company and offers young people between the ages of 17-24 the opportunity to gain practical experience working in the House of Commons Service whilst completing formal apprenticeship qualifications with the Apprenticeship College.

 The idea behind the Clerk’s Apprentices Scheme is to offer a chance to those who might not have thought of it to come and work in Parliament.
 Through the Diversity and Inclusion Scheme, the House of Commons Service aims to improve the representation of people in the workforce, to ensure that Parliament is reaching out to the widest pool of talent, and to represent the House in a positive and inclusive light.